Overview of Edinburgh School of Informatics 3+2 Degree Programme with Peking University

 The University of Edinburgh School of Informatics and the Peking University School of Electronics Engineering and Computer Science have agreed a shared degree programme.
 Selected PKU students who have completed the first three years of their degree programme at Peking University can apply to come to the University of Edinburgh for a further two years of study.
 On successful completion of the programme they will receive both a BSc from Peking and an MInf from Edinburgh.

 Students on the programme follow the normal 4th and 5th year of the Master of Informatics (MInf) programme.
 This is made up of both normal courses and a substantial project, spread over the two years.
-The possible projects for 2017 are not publically visible yet, but a list of the project titles from 2016 is available.
+A list of possible projects and supervisors for 2018 will be made available in Spring.

 Successful applicants will be notified within a week.